 If you still can't get it connected, or you see the solid red or solid orange light, and you've done all the stuff here (not to harp on it, but you did read the instructions and verify your WiFi password, right?), please contact us.

 Don't try the configuration process 6 more times, don't wait 45 minutes while the blue light on the button in the 1-Click app flashes (it's just an animation).
-Don't wait 1, 2, or 8 weeks to contact us and say, "This thing has never worked!"
+Please don't wait 1, 2, or 8 weeks to contact us and then say, "This thing has never worked!"

 We don't want you to be frustrated, especially since we realize you're using Airnoise because you're probably already frustrated by intrusive aircraft noise.
 We're trying to alleviate some of your stress, not add to it.